 Here are a few of the mistakes I made in doing this:

-- I stopped meeting people in real-life and started interacting via Facebook or video calls on Skype.
+- I stopped meeting people in real-life and started interacting via Facebook or video calls on Skype/Zoom.

 - I stopped myself from saying what I truly felt, and started writing status updates to be acknowledged.

 - I stopped listening to valuable comments and opinions from others, and started focusing only on “likes” and ignoring “dislikes”.